bvujovic/SensorNodeESP/README.md

         - [ ] Use this class in ens160_dht22 project.
         - [ ] Should (re)trying to send data (when something is wrong) be a part of this class?
     - [ ] Add more sensor nodes
-        - [ ] Test current consumption in deep sleep and time it takes for ESP32 module to send msg via ESP-NOW for: ESP32-C3 Pro Mini and ESP32 w/ battery connector.
+        - [ ] (WIP) Test current consumption in deep sleep and time it takes for ESP32 module to send msg via ESP-NOW for: ESP32-C3 Pro Mini and ESP32 w/ battery connector.
 Can those modules be used for PIR/water detection?
+Try detecting water with wires and ESP32 w/ battery connector.
         - [ ] ATtiny & HC-12
             - [ ] Is ESP32 hub impaired by calling HC12.available()?
 Does it interfere with buzzer?
             - [ ] Remove ATtiny & STX882 from project if STX882 can't work precisely with ATtiny85 as with other microcontrollers
         - [ ] Microphone (noise levels)
-- [ ] Improve web app interface (chart.js disapears, shrinks)
-- [ ] Add 5V buzzer (with transistor)

 ## Add new client routine
 - my_esp_now.h: